Bramshaw House, Pennant Hills Road, Parramatta

 * 1989 - RIDBC introduces a range of innovative early childhood and school support programs, and the Garfield Barwick School at North Parramatta is officially opened by NSW Premier, Nick Greiner.
 The school provides a spoken language program for children who are deaf or hard of hearing.

 * 2012 - Troup is the Garfield Barwick Special School, run by the Royal Institute for the Deaf and Blind Children.
+The north-eastern section of its property is occupied by a children's playground.

 ----------------